Paralepista flaccida: Similar species

 The inversa form is sometimes regarded as a separate species, in which case it is distinguished because it grows under conifers rather than broad-leaved trees, has a shinier cap surface, and is more rigid (less flaccid).

-Both forms are closely allied to Paralepista gilva (also edible) which can be identified by its yellower cap and stem, and the presence of dark spots on the cap surface.
-P. flaccida is also similar to the edible Infundibulicybe gibba which has thinner flesh, less crowded gills, and (microscopically) smooth teardrop-shaped spores.
+Both forms are closely allied to the edible Paralepista gilva, which can be identified by its yellower cap and stem, and the presence of dark spots on the cap surface.
+Infundibulicybe gibba has thinner flesh, less crowded gills, and (microscopically) smooth teardrop-shaped spores.

-More worrying for consumers of this species is the resemblance to the poisonous Paralepistopsis amoenolens, which however seems to be limited in distribution to North Africa, southern France and southern Italy.
+More worrying for consumers of this species is the resemblance to the poisonous Paralepistopsis amoenolens, which seems to be limited in distribution to North Africa, southern France and southern Italy.
 P. amoenolens has a strong characteristic smell, a beige colour, and a less depressed cap; also the spores are smooth.